-Whilst on Tattoine, Luke and Obiwan come across the Jawa's barge which has been shot to shit by Storm Troopers.
-Luke surmises it was the Tusken Raiders but Obi Wan is moved to note that “these blast points, too accurate for sand people.
-Only imperial storm troopers are so precise.”
+Whilst on Tattoine, Luke and Obiwan come across the Jawa barge which has been shot to hell by Stormtroopers.
+Luke surmises it was the Tusken Raiders but Obi-Wan is moved to note that “these blast points, too accurate for sand people.
+Only imperial Stormtroopers are so precise.”

 Now let's bear in mind that Obi-Wan Kenobi is not merely a crazy old hermit, he was a General who fought in the Clone Wars.
-He knows what he is talking about.
-And as we later found out from the Clone Wars / Sith movie, we know he survived Order 66 – we'll talk about that some more later.
+He knows what he's talking about – and, as we later found out from The Clone Wars and Revenge of the Sith, we know he survived Order 66.
+We'll talk about that some more later.

-Our heroes are then later attempting to sneak onboard the Millennium Falcon as Obi Wan becomes one with the Force at the hands of Vader to wit Luke cries out Noooooooooo (like father, like son eh?).
+Our heroes are later attempting to sneak on board the Millennium Falcon as Obi-Wan becomes one with the Force at the hands of Vader, at which point Luke cries out “Noooooooooo” (like father, like son, eh?).

 The distracted troopers note the escape and commence firing at our heroes.
 All shots miss.
-Yep, you got us there.
-These Storm Troopers can't hit the side of a barn.
+Yep, you got us again.
+These Stormtroopers can't hit the side of a barn.

 This means the Stormtroopers were deliberately missing their supposed targets.

-You might be asking yourself, but because of their inability to shoot to kill, the Clone soldiers were dying at the hands of our heroes.
+You might be thinking to yourself, but because of their inability to shoot to kill, the Clone soldiers were dying at the hands of our heroes.

-Yes, yes they were and the sequels revealed the Clones were under the direct control of the Republic and by the time A New Hope rolled around, under Lord Sidous.
-They were at his beck and call to do his will.
-And by delegated authority, they were Tarkin's minions.
+Yes, yes they were, and the sequels revealed the Clones were under the direct control of the Republic and, by the time A New Hope rolled around, taking orders from Lord Sidious.
+They were at his beck and call to do his bidding and, by delegated authority, they were Tarkin's minions.
 So when he orders them to not kill, that's all they do.

 The Empire Strikes Back has more examples

 Not enough for you?
-Let's consider The Empire Strikes Back, in particular, the time spent at Cloud City.
+Let's consider The Empire Strikes Back and, in particular, the time spent at Cloud City.

-The whole damn exercise is a trap set by Vader to capture Luke Skywalker and turn him to the Dark Side (side note, Leia says the original ‘it's a trap' line to Luke!).
+The whole damn exercise is a trap set by Vader to capture Luke Skywalker and turn him to the dark side (sidenote, Leia says the original “it's a trap” line to Luke in this scene).

-So when Leia and Han are running around avoiding being shot – well it's all moot as Vader has ordered the Falcon's hyper drive to be disabled.
-A deliberate ‘no escape' ploy by Vader.
-Because if they escape, Luke will not turn up.
+So when Leia and Han are running around avoiding being shot – well, it's all moot as Vader has ordered the Falcon's hyperdrive to be disabled.
+It's a deliberate “no escape” ploy by Vader.
+That's because, if they escape, Luke will not turn up.
 If they are dead, Luke will sense this and still not turn up.

-The a priori deduction behind all this is again the stormtroopers have been ordered not to shoot and kill our heroes.
+The a priori deduction behind all this is, again, that the Stormtroopers have been ordered not to shoot and kill our heroes.
 So they are deliberately missing.

-Okay it's a lot looser than the argument found in ANH.
-Let's get to Jedi but we are going to have to talk about Ewoks.
-I love the little fuzzballs but a lot of you hate the critters.
+Okay, it's a lot looser than the argument found in A New Hope.
+Let's get to Return of the Jedi – but we are going to have to talk about Ewoks.
+Some people love the little fuzzballs, but a lot of you hate the critters, so bear with us.

 Return of the Jedi

-AND yet, these great players managed to get themselves caught by the Ewok in a very simple trap thanks to Chewie thinking with his stomach.
+And yet, these great players managed to get themselves caught by the Ewoks in a very simple trap thanks to Chewie thinking with his stomach.

 Leia was also shot by a trooper blast.
-I'll let it slide that it was perhaps a stray shot but none the less one of our heroes was shot by a laser blast from a Stormtrooper.
-Yeah, this line of thought is loose as.
+I'll let it slide that it was perhaps a stray shot but nonetheless one of our heroes was shot by a laser blast from a Stormtrooper.

-What about those sharp shooters that killed everyone and everything in the Prequel Films?
+What about those sharp shooters that killed everyone and everything in the prequel movies?

-You could argue that the Storm Troopers in the original trilogy were starting to show their age I guess…perhaps they were in need of some eye glasses.
+You could argue that the Stormtroopers in the original trilogy were starting to show their age – perhaps they were in need of some eyeglasses.

 So that covers the original trilogy.
-I've argued that the joke about Storm Troopers being unable to hit the side of a barn is just that, a joke.
-Attack of the Clones revealed that the troopers were simply clones of Jango Fett, a player that was no slug with weaponry (well, till he took a blaster to a sword fight with Mace Windu).
+It's arguable that the joke about Stormtroopers being unable to hit the side of a barn is just that, a joke.
+Attack of the Clones revealed that the troopers were clones of Jango Fett – a character who was no slouch with weaponry (well, until he took a blaster to a sword fight with Mace Windu).

 These Clones were the business and who saved the day at the end of the film?
 Yoda and his Clone Army that was all Stormtrooper baby!

-The Clone Trooper effectiveness in executing Order 66
+The Clone troopers' effectiveness in executing Order 66

-So much so that when it was time for Order 66 in Revenge of the Sith, the true value and skill of the Storm Troopers was realized.
-Order 66 was an imprinted command on the troops to kill the Jedi they were with when the order was received and the Sith film showed the soldiers shooting down many a Jedi warrior.
-Albeit they weren't fair fights, none the less the troopers blasts were very precise.
+When it was time for Order 66 in Revenge of the Sith, the true value and skill of the Stormtroopers were realized.
+Order 66 was an imprinted command on the troops to kill the Jedi they were with when the order was received and Revenge of the Sith showed the soldiers shooting down many a Jedi warrior.
+Granted, they weren't fair fights, nonetheless, the troopers' blasts were very precise.

-You might go, hang on minute, Obi-Wan and Yoda survived Order 66 so the Troopers still suck.
+You might say, “hold on a minute, Obi-Wan and Yoda survived Order 66 so the troopers still suck!”

-Yes, it's very true they did survive but how many Jedi died at the hands of Stormtroopers who were fighting battles in the midst of the Clone Wars?
-10,000 but who is counting – heck this is a discourse on how good a shot a stormtrooper actually is, not about their abilities to kill Jedi or two of the greatest Jedi ever.
+Yes, it's very true they did survive, but how many Jedi died at the hands of Stormtroopers who were fighting battles in the midst of the Clone Wars?
+10,000, but who's counting?
+Heck, this is a discourse on how good a shot a Stormtrooper actually is, not about their abilities to kill Jedi or two of the greatest Jedi ever.

-But let's be honest here, by the time ANH rolled around there weren't any original Jango Fett clones in action…
+But let's be honest here, by the time A New Hope, rolled around there weren't any original Jango Fett clones in action.